wernerglinka/ms-start-docs/src/index.md

       header: "h1"
       subtitle: ""
       prose: |-
-        Metalsmith First uses a modular approach to building websites.
-Rather than relying on frontmatter solely for defining page configurations, frontmatter  is used to construct entire pages with reusable section components.
-This distinctive approach, often called "section-based design," offers the flexibility to employ the same component across various pages.
+        **Metalsmith First** is a starting point for working with Metalsmith, offering a modular approach for constructing websites.
+Instead of relying solely on frontmatter to define page configurations, we leverage frontmatter to create entire pages by assembling reusable section components.

+        **Ms Start** is a command-line tool (CLI) designed for quickly setting up a Metalsmith First project.
+This user-friendly tool streamlines the process of creating a new project by providing all the necessary files and folders.
+It even enables you to effortlessly integrate new sections into your project.

-        This web site serves as a documentation for all the section components available with Metalsmith First.
-Each section component has its own page with a detailed description of its purpose and usage.
-On its page, the section is shown in its default state. **A [sandbox](/sandbox) is available** in which each component's properties  can be manipulated, so you can see how it looks and behaves in the browser.
+        This website serves as comprehensive documentation for all the section components available within Ms Start.
+Each section component is given its own dedicated page, complete with an in-depth explanation of its purpose and practical usage.
+These pages showcase the section in its default state, but we've gone a step further.
+We've made a [sandbox](/sandbox) accessible, allowing you to interactively tweak each component's properties.
+This means you can visualize and experiment with how each component looks and behaves in a real-time browser environment.

-        > Site pages are responsive but have a minimum width of 767px and are best viewed on a desktop or laptop.
+        > It's worth noting that our site pages are responsive, but they have a minimum width requirement of 767px, making them best suited for viewing on a desktop or laptop.

-        All sections share a commen set of properties called containerFields.
-By using these fields, a section can be customized to fit your needs.
-The section can be disabled, animated, and given a unique id and class.
-The section can be placed in a container, which can be set to be narrow or a maximum width.
-The section can also be given a background color or image, and the text can be set to be dark or light. please use the sandbox to explore these properties.
-Also, examples on the individual section pages show how these properties can be used.
+        All sections share a common set of properties known as `containerFields`.
+These fields grant you the power to tailor a section to your specific requirements.
+You can easily disable a section, apply animations, assign unique IDs and classes, place the section within a container (which can be configured to be narrow or maximum width), set background colors or images, and adjust text to be either dark or light.
+We encourage you to explore these properties using the sandbox.
+Additionally, some individual section pages offer practical examples demonstrating how these properties can be effectively utilized.

 ---